1. Home>

 PronounSpanishEnglish

-Yome había dormidoI had slept
+Yome había dormidoI had fallen asleep

-te habías dormidoyou had slept
+te habías dormidoyou had fallen asleep

-Nosotras / Nosotrosnos habíamos dormidowe had slept
+Nosotras / Nosotrosnos habíamos dormidowe had fallen asleep

 Or use our app: